asundheim/Slippi.NET/README.md

 // do things with game
 ```

+See `src/FileReadingTestApp` for a concrete example.

-## Connection
+## Dolphin Connection
-Using `DolphinConnection` is very straightforward, create a new `DolphinConnection` and call `Connect` with an IP address and port.
+Create a new `DolphinConnection` and call `Connect` with an IP address and port.
 You can listen to the
 events defined on the base `Connection` class for updates and information on the Dolphin instance.
+Currently this is only supported for Windows.

 If Dolphin is local, you can use `127.0.0.1`.
 The `Ports` enumeration provides common values for ports, with `Default` (`51441`) being the standard
 one that Dolphin uses.